tldr-pages/tldr/pages/linux/mocp.md

 `mocp --play`

-- Stop any playing songs while MOC is in background:
+- Stop any playing songs while MOC is in the background:

 `mocp --stop`